 There are a number of advanced types of hand and arm protection that can make a big difference in the extent of injuries from a motorcycle accident.
 Palm sliders prevent the motorcyclist from “gripping” the road during a fall.
 This alleviates the amount of pressure on the arms by allowing the body to slide against the pavement, reducing the chances of serious injury.
 Heavy duty gloves can also improve the protection around the hands and fingers, reducing the likelihood of a serious injury.

 Why Insurance Matters

 The reality is that riding a motorcycle is an inherently dangerous activity and there is only so much that can be done to totally prevent a rider from being injured in the event of an accident.
-The lack of physical protection and vulnerability to collisions are just a couple of reasons that motorcyclists are 30 times more likely to be killed in a crash than drivers of regular passenger vehicles.
+The lack of physical protection and vulnerability to collisions are just a couple of reasons that motorcyclists are 30 times more likely to be killed in a crash than those in regular passenger vehicles.

-That being said, wearing adequate safety gear and a newer full-face helmet can greatly improve a motorcyclist’s chances of surviving a serious crash.
+Wearing adequate safety gear and a newer full-face helmet can greatly improve a motorcyclist’s chances of surviving a serious crash.
 Proper protection can also drastically reduce the severity of a rider’s injuries from a collision.

 Ultimately collisions do happen, and that riders have a high likelihood of suffering significant injuries when they do.
 Many drivers in the United States purchase minimum required liability insurance policies, which is usually around $25,000.
 And since insurance is not legally required for motorcyclists, an injured victim could be left with hardly any coverage to pay for their injuries.
 That’s why it is often extremely beneficial – and typically not very expensive – for motorcyclists to purchase Personal Injury Protection (PIP) and Uninsured/Underinsured Motorist (UM/UIM) coverage on their own insurance policies.